 Another significant evolution in telematics technology is the shift towards connected ecosystems and smart cities.
 TCUs now play a crucial role in enabling vehicle-to-vehicle (V2V) and vehicle-to-infrastructure (V2I) communication, contributing to the development of autonomous driving systems and intelligent transportation networks.
 Through V2V and V2I communication, vehicles can share real-time data with each other and traffic management systems, enabling efficient traffic flow, reducing congestion, and enhancing overall road safety.

-With respect to the functionality integration, modern TCU has more than once vehicle network interfaces and acts as an IVN gateways.
+With respect to the functionality integration, modern TCU has more than one vehicle network interface and acts as an IVN gateway.
 It can also update firmware of different ECUs as and when needed.
-In this case, the TCU is called a TGU – Telematics Gateway Unit.
+In this case, the TCU is called a TGU — Telematics Gateway Unit.

-It can be seen, at heart of the TCU lies the main processing element which is typically a Microcontroller Unit (MCU) or system-on-a-chip (SoC).
+As can be seen, at the heart of the TCU hardware architecture lies the main processing element which is typically a Microcontroller Unit (MCU) or system-on-a-chip (SoC).
 The MCU is responsible for executing various software algorithms, managing data storage, and communicating with other components.

-On the vehicle facing side, the TCU Hardware architecture can have one or more of the wired interfaces.
-Most common and hence the mandatory is the CAN interface.
-As most of the information flowing on the In Vehicle Network is over CAN as messages, signals etc., the Telematics unit collects this data and sends it to the cloud.
-Another upcoming interface that is being used nowadays is the Automotive Ethernet, running protocols such as SOME or DoIP.
-Apart of this, other interfaces like LIN and Flexray could be supported.
+On the vehicle-facing side, the TCU hardware architecture can have one or more wired interfaces.
+The most common and hence mandatory is the CAN interface.
+As most of the information flowing on the In-Vehicle Network is over CAN as messages and signals, the Telematics Control Unit collects this data and sends it to the cloud.
+Another upcoming interface now being used is Automotive Ethernet, running protocols such as SOME/IP or DoIP.
+Apart from this, other interfaces like LIN and FlexRay could be supported.

-On the external connectivity front, the TCU could incorporate one or more of Bluetooth, Wi-Fi and Cellular Modem.
-The Cellular modem is the most common interface with 2G, 3G, 4G or 5G supported based on the generation of the device.
-Many recent models support onboard eSIM rather than a regular one.
-While Bluetooth and Wi-Fi are typically used for configuration and updates, some models leverage them for Telematics server connectivity.
+On the external connectivity front, the TCU could incorporate one or more of Bluetooth, Wi-Fi and a Cellular Modem.
+The Cellular modem is the most common interface, with 2G, 3G, 4G or 5G supported based on the generation of the device.
+Many recent models support onboard eSIM rather than a regular SIM.
+While Bluetooth and Wi-Fi are typically used for configuration and updates, some models leverage them for telematics server connectivity.
 Based on this wireless connectivity, the antenna design and placement has to be done to optimize signal strength and reception, enabling reliable communication in various scenarios.

-Thus, during the design of the telematics control unit, care should be taken to pay special attention to the TCU Hardware architecture as it is the base of the overall TCU system.
-With the fair idea on the evolution of telematics technology, TCU functionality and major components of the TCU hardware, the next part of this article will focus on the software architecture of the TCU.
+During the design of the Telematics Control Unit, care should be taken to pay special attention to the TCU hardware architecture as it is the foundation of the overall TCU system.
+With a solid understanding of the evolution of telematics technology, TCU functionality, major components, connectivity, and the role played in populating telematics dashboards, engineers can approach TCU hardware architecture design with confidence.
+The next logical step is to explore the software architecture of the TCU, which builds upon the hardware foundation covered in this article.